 Accordingly, statins are the drugs of choice for LDL cholesterol lowering and cardioprotection.
-Table 10.2 shows recommended lipid-lowering strategies, and Table 10.3 shows the two statin dosing intensities that are recommended for use in clinical practice: high-intensity statin therapy will achieve approximately a 50% reduction in LDL cholesterol, and moderate-intensity statin regimens achieve 30-50% reductions in LDL cholesterol.
+Table 10.2 shows the two statin dosing intensities that are recommended for use in clinical practice: high-intensity statin therapy will achieve approximately a $\geq$ 50% reduction in LDL cholesterol, and moderate-intensity statin regimens achieve 30-49% reductions in LDL cholesterol.
 Low-dose statin therapy is generally not recommended in patients with diabetes but is sometimes the only dose of statin that a patient can tolerate.
 For patients who do not tolerate the intended intensity of statin, the maximally tolerated statin dose should be used.

-As in those without diabetes, absolute reductions in ASCVD outcomes (CHD death and nonfatal MI) are greatest in people with high baseline ASCVD risk (known ASCVD and/or very high LDL cholesterol levels), but the overall benefits of statin therapy in people with diabetes at moderate or even low risk for ASCVD are convincing (87,88).
-The relative benefit of lipid-lowering therapy has been uniform across most subgroups tested (78,86), including subgroups that varied with respect to age and other risk factors.
+As in those without diabetes, absolute reductions in ASCVD outcomes (CHD death and nonfatal MI) are greatest in people with high baseline ASCVD risk (known ASCVD and/or very high LDL cholesterol levels), but the overall benefits of statin therapy in people with diabetes at moderate or even low risk for ASCVD are convincing (89,90).
+The relative benefit of lipid-lowering therapy has been uniform across most subgroups tested (80,88), including subgroups that varied with respect to age and other risk factors.